Shoah by Claude Lanzmann,

 Claude Lanzmann, French director and journalist, was born on 27 November 1925 in Bois-Colombes, France.
 As a teenager during the German occupation, he joined the Resistance.
 After studying philosophy, he taught at the Free University of Berlin in 1948/1949.

-It was at this time that he produced his first journalistic works.
+It was at this time that he carried out his first journalistic works.
 In the early 1950s, he began a long relationship with Jean-Paul Sartre and Simone de Beauvoir.
 He joined the editorial staff of the magazine Les Temps Modernes, then became its editor.
 In 1973, he presented his first film, Why Israel, and twelve years later, Shoah.

 Scientific Commissioner: Dr. Tamar Lewinsky.